-The purpose of the MBA degree is to offer a professional program preparing graduate students from diverse backgrounds for rewarding careers in organizations.
+Tennessee Tech's Master of Business Administration (MBA) is designed to prepare students with diverse backgrounds for rewarding careers across all industries.
 The core area of business studies is broad in scope for the purpose of developing general managerial competence through extensive use of various pedagogies such as case methods, simulations, and research projects.
 Electives are used to develop special competencies of interest to the student.

 Full-time and part-time programs are available for students to earn their degree at their own pace.
-Students can finish the 30-hour program in as little as one year.
-MBA students can receive a high-quality education at an affordable price at Tennessee Tech.
-Geteducated.com lists our program a "Best Buy" and ranks us #15 on their list of 2013 Best Online Programs.
-AffordableCollegesOnline.org ranks us in their list of Top 30 Online MBA Programs.
-The MBA program is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Students can finish the 30-hour program in as little as one year, or can self-pace for up to six years for program completion.
+MBA students receive a high-quality education at an affordable price at Tennessee Tech.
+The College of Business graduate programs are fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
 AACSB Accreditation represents the highest standard of achievement for business schools worldwide.

 The MBA program at Tennessee Tech consists of ten, 3-hour courses for a total of 30 hours: